capnganj/PoisonToads/README.md

 # PoisonToads
 3,333 Poison Toads on Polygon.
 ERC-1155 utility token contract.
 ERC-721 pfp contract.
-Minting dapp.
-If you lick your screen, you'll trip your effing face off!
+If you lick your screen, you'll trip your face off!

 The Project website is [here](https://www.capnganj.art/nft-collections/poison-toads).